Our Directors bring a wealth of successful business and banking experience to our Board.

 L. Burwell Gunn

-Burwell has served as President and Vice Chairman of the Board of Directors since 2008, and as Chief Operations Officer from 2008 through 2012.
+Burwell is the current Vice Chairman of the Board of Directors and also served as President and Chief Operations Officer from 2008 through 2013.
 Prior to joining the Bank, he was Senior Vice President, Senior Lender and Not for Profit Division Head, Commerce Bank, 2005-2008; and Managing Director for Provident Bank for Metro Washington and Richmond from 2002-2005.
 Mr. Gunn founded Cardinal Financial Corporation, a publicly traded community banking entity located in Fairfax, Virginia and held various senior commercial lending positions prior to that.
 Mr. Gunn has over 41 years of banking experience.

 Scott is an entrepreneur and venture investor who has participated in several notable emerging technology company successes, including LinkExchange, Zappos.com, Xythos Software and TellMe Networks.
 His career includes time as an executive with International Data Group and Microsoft, a Partner at IDG Ventures, the Director of the University of Maryland’s VentureAccelerator program.
-Currently, Mr. Laughlin serves on the board of Gaithersburg-based Lurn, Inc., an Inc. 500-ranked on-line learning company, and Arlington-based LM&O Advertising, Virginia’s largest independent advertising agency.
+Currently, Mr. Laughlin serves on the board of Gaithersburg-based Lurn, Inc., an Inc. 500-ranked on-line learning company, and Arlington-based LMO Advertising, the largest independent advertising agency in the Washington, DC metro area.
 In November 2007, Mr. Laughlin assumed the position of CEO and Director of Zymetis, Inc., an investor-backed biotechnology company developing processes for the biofuels industry.
 Zymetis was acquired by AE Biofuels (AEBF) in July 2011.
 In addition to business activities, Mr. Laughlin is engaged in a range of philanthropic activities.
 Among other activities, he co-founded For All Our Good, a 501(c)(3) foundation that invests in novel strategies for children’s welfare.
 Mr. Laughlin is a graduate of Princeton University.

 Tom L. Patterson